 Time Zone X

-Type “Time Zone X” into the search bar to find all topics with an associated Time Zone X game.
+Type “Time Zone X” in to the search bar to find all topics with an associated Time Zone X game.

 Sortify, a categorizing game, is available on over 25 BrainPOP topics.
-The goal of Sortify is to categorize topic-related concepts and terms into bins, clearing the gameboard in as few rounds as possible.
+The goal of Sortify is to categorize topic-related concepts and terms in to bins, clearing the gameboard in as few rounds as possible.
 Designed to reinforce concepts they learned in the movies, Sortify encourages players to explore the relationship between and within categories.

-Type “Sortify” into the search bar to find all topics with an associated Sortify game.
+Type “Sortify” in to the search bar to find all topics with an associated Sortify game.

 Meaning of Beep

 Meaning of Beep, a multiplayer game available for over 120 BrainPOP topics, challenges students to apply context clues to determine the meaning of Moby’s “beep” - a placeholder for a missing word.
 As students progress in a round, the sentences provide more context clues so that by the third sentence, they should be able to correctly determine the missing word.
+Students can play Meaning of Beep as a single player or with classmates.
+Students can select the level of difficulty and rounds.

-Type “Meaning of Beep” into the search bar to find all topics with an associated Meaning of Beep game.
+Type “Meaning of Beep” in to the search bar to find all topics with an associated Meaning of Beep game.

 SnapThought is a self-reflection tool which allows students with individual student accounts to take a snapshot of the screen during gameplay and write what they are thinking at that moment.
 Students can capture up to five snapshots and submit them to their teacher.
 You can view their SnapThoughts and provide feedback to the student.
 SnapThought is available on BrainPOP’s suite of games (Sortify, Time Zone X, and Meaning of Beep, etc.) as well as many partner games.
 Search “SnapThought” in the BrainPOP search bar to find a full list of games with the feature.